Explained: Ayurveda’s Approach To Corona virus

 The ancient text of Charak Samhita prescribes the root cause of the derangement of all vayu and environment as unnatural, which can disrupt the seasonal cycle, land and water.
 The pollution of these resources lead to the outbreak of epidemics.
 The text also prescribes a way out of the dilemma.
 When the doshic balance is maintained, no disease can harm the human body.

 The first and most important measure is to eat food that has been cooked according to the needs of the body.
-Timely food, proper exercise, meditation and intake of Rasayana medicines will help a person in strengthening their immunity and setting up a defence mechanism against diseases like the coronavirus.
+Timely food, proper exercise, clean gut, meditation and intake of Rasayana medicines will help a person in strengthening their immunity and setting up a defence mechanism against diseases like the coronavirus.

 One can also look to include black pepper, basil, liquorice, dry ginger, coriander and curcuma daily in their daily diet to keep their Agni (digestive fire) strong.
 Those who got good rest and timely medical care didn't lose their life in corona, nipha and other stronger viruses as well.
 By simply being conscious of one’s diet and regimen, one can keep any unwarranted sicknesses at bay.